laudantstolam/obsidian_remote/OUTline.md

+name: 1092b0020 劉宜蓁
+### Title
-Title: how breakfast affect on one's diet
+how breakfast affect on one's diet
+### Thesis
-Thesis: To maintain a healthy diet and physical well-being, it is essential to build up a good mindset and use methods to make breakfast a daily routine.
+To maintain a healthy diet and physical well-being, it is essential to build up a good mindset and use methods to make breakfast a daily routine.

 - Routine meal / nutrious obtain
 	- how body work in the whole day